zalavariandris/lighttrace2/README.md

 - [x] mousetools to create scene objects
 - [x] rewrite mousetools to a single mouseDown function. to keep track dragStartPosition.
 - [x] fix selection when when scene updates.

-- [ ] move animation, iterative rendering to the GLViewport component
-- [ ] refactor mouse tools.
-Move to their own js file.
-- [ ] support light frequency
-- [ ] support light distribution

 - [x] refactor SVGViewport to accept children components, to populate the scene

+- [x] add ReferencePoint and referenceOffset ot ManipulatorEvent, to simplify grabbing objects
+- [ ] refactor GLViewport, and lift the rendering code to a child "entity" component.

 - [ ] support light source intensity
+- [ ] support light frequency
+- [ ] support light wavelength distribution

+- [ ] show manipulators when object is selected.
+- [ ] seperate model from viewmodel, by switching _scene_ to OrderedDict

 - [ ] simulate light as wave

 - [ ] ? refactor _sceneObject_ to sceneObject({shape, material})